byme8/claude-code-visualization/docs/progress.md

 **Special Content Detection:**
 - **User Interruptions**: `[Request interrupted by user]` and `[Request interrupted by user for tool use]`
 - **File Updates**: Automatic detection of file creation/modification operations
+- **File Reads**: Detection and display of file reading operations with preview
 - **Todo Management**: Task creation and progress tracking

 #### 3. Presentation Modes